kyratrades/kyratrades.github.io/docs/concerts.md

 Pro-Shot
 {: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD`

 NOTES
 : This show was part of a series of 10 unrehearsed shows produced and hosted by Seth which featured him asking a series of questions of his guests (other shows featured Audra McDonald, Betty Buckley, Andrea Martin, Judy Kuhn, Alice Ripley, and Patti LuPone), then running to the piano to illustrate a point, or just an excuse for the guest to sing a song.
 Recorded live on July 4th and 5th, 2013 and edited together A

+SUTTON FOSTER: Bring Me to Light - City Center - April, 2021 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: MP4 `1080p` `1.49 GB`

+NOTES
+: [Link](https://www.todaytix.com/x/nyc/shows/23081-sutton-foster-or-bring-me-to-light) Sutton Foster takes over New York City Center, filling it with her indomitable spirit, for a concert with her friends Raúl Esparza, Joaquina Kalukango, Kelli O’Hara, and Wren Rivera that celebrates their connections to the historic theater and reflects on the challenges facing all of us.
+Together, they enliven City Center with the hope of what lies ahead through performances of musical theater favorites from Anyone Can Whistle, Camelot, Oklahoma!, South Pacific, Violet, The Wild Party, and more.
+Accompanied by Music Director Michael Rafter (piano) and Matt Hinkley (guitar), Bring Me to Light is directed by Leigh Silverman, with Jeanine Tesori serving as Creative Producer.

 ---